mattwigway/Online-Contact/README.md

 progress, you will be connected to that game, otherwise a new game will be created by that name and you will be connected to it.
 You can become the wordmaster by typing a word in the 'Become Wordmaster' box at the top of the screen.
+Anyone can become the wordmaster at any time; it is assumed the players are friends and won't grab wordmaster unnecessarily.

 You can give a clue by typing in a word and the clue for that word, respectively, into the two side-by-side boxes.